1. What is Making Tax Digital?

 Do limited companies need to use MTD for Income Tax?

-No. Limited companies pay Corporation Tax, not Income Tax.
-MTD ITSA only applies to individuals and partnerships who file Self Assessment.
+No — Ltd companies pay Corporation Tax, not Income Tax, so they're outside MTD ITSA entirely.
+Only individuals and partnerships who file Self Assessment are affected.

 What happens if I miss an MTD deadline?